ad0yle/fileCrawler/README.md

-# fileCrawler
-Base code for python script that parses .doc, .pdf, &amp; .xls(x) files for key words
+# fileCrawler instructions - base code for python script that parses .doc, .pdf, &amp; .xls(x) files for key words

 _run italicized lines in the command prompt window by copying & pasting them in and hitting enter_ __bold items denote files and folders__